 Turkey Gravy

 The full, printable recipe is at the end of this post.
 There is a recipe card with a Pinterest button on the top right corner for you to pin to your Pinterest.
-If you would like to follow me on Pinterest, you can find me there at The Tipsy Housewife.

 Turkey Wings

-I love using these turkey wings to make the turkey gravy ahead of time.
+I love using these turkey wings to make the gravy ahead of time.
 I use about 1.5 to 2 lbs so the number of actual wings you get will be based off the size of the wing.
-In this package for instance, I received one very large wing.
-I find these easily at my local market that has a butcher.
-Most stores should have them fresh and if not frozen.
-You can also ask them in the meat department if they have them or if they can order them.

-I like to use the wings to make the gravy ahead of time because the create some flavorful drippings but they are not very greasy like the drippings you get from a whole turkey.
+I like to use the wings to make the gravy ahead of time because they create some flavorful drippings but they are not very greasy like the drippings you get from a whole turkey.

 Make Ahead and Save Time